How to address violence in the news with your students.

-TinyBop participates in Apps for Impact that gives free apps to teachers in Title 1 schools and underserved communities.
+Tinybop participates in Apps for Impact, which gives free apps to teachers in Title 1 schools and underserved communities.
 More information on this is available under the Parents & Teachers menu.Continue reading Show less

-Kids and adults alike will enjoy creating their own games in The Infinite Arcade.
-Begin by selecting a game type such as pinball, ball and paddle, platformer, maze, or start with a blank world and create your own.
-Game designers then have to decide how to end their game.
-Will you win by entering a victory portal, gathering all the collectables, killing all the enemies, or simply staying alive?
-Regardless, when the player’s character or ball runs out of lives, they lose.
+Kids and adults alike will enjoy using The Infinite Arcade's tap, drag, and drop features to design, play, and share their own games.
+Begin by selecting a game type such as pinball, ball and paddle, platformer, or maze, or start with a blank world to create your own.
+From there, determine how many lives characters get to battle villains, collect gems, and overcome obstacles in order to reach the desired goal, be it entering a victory portal, gathering all the collectibles, killing all the enemies, or simply staying alive.
+When characters or the ball runs out of lives/turns, the player loses.

 Key Standards Supported